 It’s best to let a hiring manager interrupt you if they have questions during the interview question response.
-By letting the manager interrupt you This during the response, it can provide an opportunity to answer the interview question with more clarity.
+Letting the manager interrupt you This during the response can allow you to answer the interview question with more clarity.
 This can be especially helpful when answering with too long of responses.
 If the interviewer decides to jump in, let them.

 Phone Interview Tip #10: Write a Thank-You Email

 Writing a thank-you email after the interview is critical.
-According to a study performed in 2019 by Career Builder, 57% of job seekers don't send thank-you emails after an interview is completed.
-And a study performed by PayScale in 2017 reported that 1-in-5 recruiters or hiring managers will dismiss a candidate if they haven't sent a thank-you email after the interview.
+According to a study performed in 2019 by Career Builder, 57% of job seekers don't send thank-you emails after an interview is complete.
+A study performed by PayScale reported that 1-in-5 hiring managers will dismiss a candidate if they haven't sent a thank-you email after the interview.
 Writing a thank-you email is worth the effort.

 Phone Interview Tip #11: Don’t Interrupt the Interviewer

-It might seem like a great idea to “jump in” much like the hiring manager may do during the interview.
+It might seem like a great idea to “jump in,” much like the hiring manager may do during the interview.
 But it’s rude and impolite to interrupt the phone interviewer.
-Patiently wait until the interviewer is completed speaking before providing a response in the phone conversation.
+Patiently wait until the interviewer has completed speaking before responding to the phone conversation.
 The way the candidate carries themselves in this interview can be telling for the hiring manager.

 Phone Interview Tip #12: Ask Questions

-Don’t be afraid to ask questions.
-Both during the interview and at the end of the interview.
-During the interview, ask questions to help clarify what the interviewer might be looking for in an ideal candidate or ideal response to the phone interview question.
+Don’t be afraid to ask questions—both during the interview and at the end of the interview.
+During the interview, ask questions to clarify what the interviewer might be looking for in an ideal candidate.
+Or an ideal response to the phone interview question.
 Questions are good.